- Tampa's History

 Downtown Tampa is home to the historic Ybor City district.
 It emerged in the 1880s when thousands of immigrants from Cuba, Spain and Italy moved to Tampa.
 The development of Ybor City came from the Cuban Vicente Martinez-Ybor, who, together with others, founded cigar production in Tampa.
 Over time, the multi-ethnic district has developed into a trendy residential and business location.
 Apart from one production facility, the industrial production of cigars has long been history.
 The JC Newman Cigar Co.
 Museum provides information about cigar production in times gone by.

 Historic tram cars shuttle between the cruise terminal and Ybor City.

 Tampa - historic tram with destination Ybor City

 Orlando's amusement parks

-In neighboring Saint Petersburg, the fourth largest city in Florida, The Dalí Museum attracts with the largest collection of works by the brilliant Spanish artist outside of Europe.
+In neighboring Saint Petersburg, Florida's fifth largest city, 40 kilometers away, the Dalí Museum attracts visitors with the largest collection of works by the brilliant Spanish artist outside of Europe.

 Sunshine Skyway Bridge